adddmdr/flutter_route_generator/README.md

 ## How It Works

 The package scans your entire project for classes annotated with `@routeConfig`, then generates the necessary route implementation files.
-The navigation system uses the Routes class and context extensions to provide a clean, type-safe API for navigation.
+Each route generator includes fallback handling, and the navigation system uses the Routes class and context extensions to provide a clean, type-safe API for navigation.

 ## Architecture